layfellow/rover.ruby/README.md

 ## The solution

-This solution requires Ruby 2.7 or higher; no dependencies other than the standard library and bundled gems.
+This solution uses Ruby 2.7 or higher.
+No additional libraries required.

 To install Ruby:

-- On Ubuntu run: `sudo apt install ruby-full`
+- On Ubuntu Linux run: `sudo apt install ruby-full`
-- On Fedora run: `sudo dnf install ruby`
+- On Fedora Linux run: `sudo dnf install ruby`
-- On macOS install [Homebrew](https://brew.sh/) then run: `brew install ruby`
+- On macOS install [Homebrew](https://brew.sh/), then run: `brew install ruby`
-- On Windows 10 install [Chocolatey](https://chocolatey.org/) then run: `choco install ruby`
+- On Windows 10 install [Chocolatey](https://chocolatey.org/), then run: `choco install ruby`

 To execute the solution, run: